Last Updated on

 All of the rooms at Sweet Sleep have clever names instead of numbers.
 Our room was the “Joker Room” and it was circular in shape, modern – yet cozy in design – and incredibly spacious.
 But the best part was the bed with its sublimely-comfortable Tempur-Pedic mattress (hence the B&B’s name).
-We’d had a series of rock-hard beds in Ireland so it was a welcome change, especially for Dave.
+We’d been subjected to a series of rock-hard beds in Ireland, so it was a welcome change, especially for Dave.

 Getting to Procida

-The next morning, we decided to sleep in a bit since we’d arrived so late the night before and we couldn’t check into our accommodations on Procida (a boat!) until the afternoon anyway.
+The next morning, we decided to sleep in a bit since we’d arrived so late the night before.
+We couldn’t check into our accommodations on Procida (a boat!) until the afternoon anyway.
 We enjoyed breakfast on the rooftop terrace of the hotel overlooking Naples and then booked the noon ferry.
 At 11am we walked across the street to the train station and hopped on the train for two stops to make our way to the Beverello Port.

 Positively Perfect Procida